multiversx/mx-docs/docs/developers/developer-reference/storage-mappers.md

 This mapper allows only one issue, so trying to issue multiple types will signal an error.

 `opt_callback` is an optional custom callback you can use for your issue call.
-We recommed using the default callback.
+We recommend using the default callback.
 To do so, you need to import multiversx-sc-modules in your Cargo.toml:
 ```toml
 [dependencies.multiversx-sc-modules]
 version = "0.39.0"